 Atuh Beach just seems too good to be true.
 We swam back to shore, which was still deserted by the way, and ordered a local dish of Nasi Goreng for 25,000 IDR from the beach shack restaurant.

 If you’re looking for a fun-fuelled couple of hours while exploring Nusa Penida Island, be sure not to miss Atuh Beach on your itinerary and I guarantee you will enjoy it just as much as I did!

 Full Blog Post: Atuh Beach Nusa Islands

 Atuh Beach Nusa Islands

 Atuh Beach – Nusa Islands

-The hike down the ridge takes no more than 5-10 minutes to the first view point that over looks the bay known as thousand island.
-I don’t know why they named it thousand island when I could only see five or six islands haha.
-Regardless of the name, this is one of the most beautiful beaches I have ever laid my eyes on.
+The hike down the ridge takes no more than five or ten minutes to the first viewpoint that overlooks the bay known as Thousand Islands (Pulau Seribu).
+I don’t know why they named it Thousand Islands when I could only see five or six islands.
+Regardless of the misleading name, this is one of the most beautiful beaches I have ever laid my eyes on.